 - Curriculum vitae (cv)

-- Statement of purpose, topic/focus, and description of proposed research questions
+- Description of proposed topic with research questions

 - Digital portfolio of creative work and/or professional practice activities

-- Three (3) letters of recommendation (at least one from applicant’s current employer)
+- Three (3) letters of recommendation (at least one from the applicant’s current employer)